 B2B and B2C companies share the same general objective: convincing potential customers to give them their business.
 The specific actions involved in this process, however, differ tremendously between the two.
-B2C companies usually don’t have to take any actions outside of marketing themselves.
+B2C companies usually don’t have to take any steps outside of marketing themselves.
 There’s no special procedure required for the acquisition of new customers.
 For B2B companies, on the other hand, marketing is only part of the battle.
 In order to officially acquire a new customer, the two parties must strike a deal.
 The desired terms of the deal are outlined in the company’s business proposal.
 What happens next is directly determined by the contents of this document.

 For this reason, writing a business proposal is among the most important skills for owners of B2B companies.
 The more you hone this skill, the more work you will receive.
 Your first proposals are especially crucial, since you need the work to establish a reputation.
 Thus, it only makes sense to learn how to write a business proposal as early as possible.
 New entrepreneurs simply cannot afford to mess this up.